 Step 1.
 Add a custom domain

-Click “Get started” at Google Suite front page; then indicate the name of your company, number of employees, and your country.
+Click “Get started” at the Google Suite front page; then indicate the name of your company, number of employees, and your country.

 Next, specify your name and current email address.